akasheu2005-wq/Non-Inverting-Amplifier-Using-Proteus/README.md

 •	Practical values are close to theoretical values.
 ## Viva Questions
 1. What is a Non-Inverting Amplifier?
+An op-amp circuit where the input signal is applied to the positive (+) terminal.
+The output voltage is amplified without changing the signal polarity.

 2. What is the gain formula?
+Voltage gain,It depends on the feedback resistor ( R_f ) and input resistor ( R_1 ).

 3. Why is output in phase?
+ The input is given to the non-inverting (+) terminal, so the op-amp amplifies without phase reversal.
+Hence output and input have 0° phase difference.

 4. What happens if Rf increases?
+The voltage gain increases because gain is directly proportional to ( R_f ).
+So output amplitude becomes larger.

 5. What is the input impedance of non-inverting amplifier?
+Very high (ideally infinite) because the input is connected to the op-amp’s non-inverting terminal.
+This draws almost no current from the source.